 Humanity is at war with the undead.
 Three soldiers survive an engagement and must make their way back home.
 They stop in a house where they find three women.
 They all must work together to survive until they are rescued.
 But not everyone there is a friend.

 This is a really good micro-budget film!
-Even though most of it takes place inside a single house, it seems much more expensive.
+Even though most of it takes place inside a single house, it seems much more expansive.
 And the story is solid.

 4 June 2020